Semiclassical treatment of bottomonium suppression and regeneration in $p+{\rm Pb}$ collisions: Cold Nuclear Matter Effects

 One can define separate modification factors for the nPDF effects and energy loss with momentum broadening because the two components factorize in this calculation, \beq R^{\rm CNM}_{pA} = R^{\rm nPDF}_{pA} \times R^{\rm eloss, broad}_{pA} \, . \eeq The factor $R^{\rm nPDF}_{pA}$ accounts for the suppression due to nPDF effects while $R^{\rm eloss, broad}_{pA}$ represents the suppression due to coherent energy loss and momentum broadening.

-We note here that the extraction of $\hat{q}_0$ in Ref.~\cite{Arleo:2012rs} from fixed-target $p+A$ data did not take nPDF effects into account.
-Likewise, global analyses of nPDFs do not include any energy loss effects in these extractions.
-As noted in Ref.~\cite{Arleo:2025oos}, including $J/\psi$ data on nPDF extractions could reduce the nPDF uncertainties on the gluon distribution.
-However, the maximum gluon nPDF modification at low $x$ would depend on whether energy loss effects were considered or not.
+The results shown in Fig.~\ref{fig:rpA-cnmonly-8tev} do not include any mass or scale variations in Eqs.~(\ref{sigCEM}) and (\ref{sigCEM_pA}) because we assume the mass and scale variations between the $p+p$ and $p+A$ calculations to be correlated \cite{Vogt:2015uba}.
+Of course, taken separately, the mass and scale uncertainties are larger than the nPDF effects in quadrature.

+We briefly comment on the combination of nPDFs with energy loss effects.
+The nPDFs are extracted from a variety of QCD processes, both in lepton-nucleus and in proton-nucleus collisions.
+The gluon distribution in the nucleus is typically only constrained by sum rules and QCD evolution.
+However, studies have shown that the production of open-charm mesons and charmonia in $p+A$ collisions at LHC energies provides a significant constraint on the small $x$ gluon distribution, see {\it e.g.}\ \cite{Eskola:2021nhw}.
+Because these processes are also sensitive to energy loss effects \cite{Arleo:2012rs,Arleo:2013zua,Arleo:2025oos}, these effects are thus absorbed into the nPDFs.
+However, not including the charm measurements would weaken the gluon nPDF constraints.

+A recent paper \cite{ArleoAvez:2023} incorporated LO $J/\psi$ production in $p+A$ collisions in the CEM in calculations with several nPDF sets.
+They found the gluon nPDF ratio, $R_g$, using the $J/\psi$ data with energy loss included is higher than when energy loss is not included.
+See also Ref.~\cite{Arleo:2025oos}.
+Thus not including energy loss effects may lead to a lower central value of the gluon nPDF, most important for quarkonium production at the LHC.
+There is some kinematics mismatch in the LO approach since the nPDFs are extracted at next-to-leading order and the $J/\psi$ transverse momentum cannot be incorporated at LO.

+We note also that the gluon ratio for EPPS21, which included LHC $D$ meson data in the analysis \cite{Eskola:2021nhw}, is quite similar to that of EPPS16 \cite{Eskola:2016} which did not.
+It is also worth mentioning that the value of $\hat{q}_0$ in Ref.~\cite{Arleo:2012rs}, used here, did not incorporate nPDF.
+However, when saturation effects were included with the same $\hat{q}_0$, the value of $R_{pA}$ is decreased for $J/\psi$ production while the effect on $\Upsilon$ production was negligible.

 The rapidity dependence is given in the left-most panel of Fig.~\ref{fig:rpA-cnmonly-8tev}.
 At the most negative rapidities the nPDF effects show evidence of antishadowing at the relatively large $x_2$ accessed in this region while low $x_2$ shadowing is evident at forward rapidity.
 The results are presented at $\sqrt{s_{NN}} = 8.16$~TeV; the antishadowing peak would be slightly more evident for $\sqrt{s_{NN}} = 5.02$~TeV since $x_2$ is $\sim 60$\% larger at the lower energy.
 Note that the uncertainty band is larger for the most forward and backward rapidity bins due to a degradation of statistics as the $\Upsilon$ cross section falls off as a function of rapidity.
 The effects of energy loss and momentum broadening are not a strong function of rapidity but generally give a suppression factor of slightly less than unity over the entire rapidity range except at $y < -4$.
 Thus combining the two effects leads to slightly stronger cold matter suppression than that due to nPDF effects alone.